Welcome, Seeker of Forbidden Knowledge, to Tuesday's simpler puzzle, week 36 of the year 2025.

 deep-ones cultist

-Sometimes leaves a trace of a loss in translation.
+Sometimes leaves a trace of a faint whiff of ambergris.

-Sometimes leaves a trace of a nasty bump.
+Sometimes leaves a trace of a bundle of hemp fibers.

-Sometimes leaves a trace of a sense of stability.
+Sometimes leaves a trace of a nasty paper cut.

-It has been described as a blashpemous burrowing.
+It has been described as a place of creaking timbers.

 Outdoors

-It has been described as a wound on the land.
+It has been described as a house of the saxaphone.

 Indoors